 The Jim Green Foundation have helped transform the former Vancouver police headquarters into a pivotal resource for economic and social innovation in Vancouver, BC.

 As a collaborative effort, the Jim Green Foundation, Vancity Foundation, and City of Vancouver have worked for six years to reanimate this 100,000 building in Vancouver’s inner city.
 This creative hub is designed to accommodate groups whose interests lie broadly in social justice, arts, culture , and entrepreneurship.

-The reanimation of this large, vacant building in Vancouver’s inner city will accommodate groups whose interests lie broadly in social justice, technology, the creative economy, and business incubation.
-Offering a spectrum of spaces and promoting different types of interactions, 312 Main will strengthen civic life amongst tenants and the local neighborhood, while building economic opportunities.
+Offering a spectrum of spaces and helping people connect with each other, 312 Main will strengthen civic life amongst tenants and the local neighbourhood, while building economic opportunities.
 These opportunities will create employment, encourage skills development, and leverage the impact created by social and technological innovations.